JokoLou/A-Paddy-Rice-Index-Combining-Optical-and-SAR-Features-PRICOS/README.md

-# A-Paddy-Rice-Index-Combining-Optical-and-SAR-Features-PRICOS
+# A Robust Paddy Rice Index Combining Optical and SAR Features — PRICOS

-This project provides code for calculating the Paddy Rice Index (PRICOS) by integrating optical and SAR time-series features.
-It supports both JavaScript and Python to accommodate users from different backgrounds.
+This project provides code for calculating the Paddy Rice Index (PRICOS), which integrates optical and synthetic aperture radar (SAR) time-series features.
+The method supports both JavaScript and Python implementations, making it accessible to users from various backgrounds.

 ---

 ## Data Requirements

-The algorithm requires five satellite image time series as inputs:
+The algorithm requires the following five satellite image time series as inputs (recommended variable names in parentheses):

-1. Sentinel-2 NDVI during the paddy rice transplanting stage
+1. Sentinel-2 NDVI during the paddy rice transplanting stage (`NDVI_FT`)
-2. Sentinel-2 NDVI from tillering to maturity stages
+2. Sentinel-2 NDVI from the tillering to maturity stages (`NDVI_TM`)
-3. Sentinel-2 MNDWI during the transplanting stage
+3. Sentinel-2 MNDWI during the transplanting stage (`MNDWI_FT`)
-4. Sentinel-1 VH during the transplanting stage
+4. Sentinel-1 VH polarization during the transplanting stage (`VH_FT`)
-5. Sentinel-1 VH from tillering to maturity stages
+5. Sentinel-1 VH polarization from the tillering to maturity stages (`VH_TM`)

-All satellite data are open-access via Google Earth Engine (GEE).
+All satellite data are publicly available through Google Earth Engine (GEE).

 ---

-## Usage
+## Usage Instructions

-Please read the instructions before using the code.
+Please read the following notes carefully before using the code:

-1. Clone this repository.
-2. Prepare your GEE credentials (for Python) or open the JavaScript notebook in GEE.
-3. Replace the sample paths with your own asset IDs.
-4. Run the script and inspect outputs in the console or export maps to your assets.
+- A complete example script is provided for JavaScript users.
+The script can be run directly in the GEE Code Editor without any additional data preparation.
+(For large-scale applications, to improve computational efficiency, we recommend using a fixed value for the difference in day-of-year between VH maximum and minimum: 90 for plains, and 60 for mountainous regions.)
+- For Python users, please prepare the required datasets according to the "Data Requirements" section before running the script.

 ---

-## Phenological Stages
+## Phenological Stage Definition

-Paddy rice growth stages can be determined using:
+Paddy rice growth stages can be identified using:

-- A small number of ground-truth sample points
+- A small number of ground-truth samples
-- Existing regional cropping calendars
+- Regional crop calendars

 ---

 ## Citation

-If you use PRICOS in your research, please cite: Lou, Y., Yang, G., Sun, W., Huang, K., Huang, J., Wang, L., & Liu, W. (2025).PRICOS: A Robust Paddy Rice Index Combining Optical and Synthetic Aperture Radar Features for Improved Mapping Efficiency.Remote Remote Sensing, 17(692). https://doi.org/10.3390/rs17040692
+If you use the PRICOS method in your research, please cite:
+Lou, Y., Yang, G., Sun, W., Huang, K., Huang, J., Wang, L., & Liu, W. (2025).
+PRICOS: A Robust Paddy Rice Index Combining Optical and Synthetic Aperture Radar Features for Improved Mapping Efficiency.Remote Sensing, 17(692). https://doi.org/10.3390/rs17040692